What is a technology or IT roadmap?

 Why do companies need a technology roadmap?

-Companies utilize various technologies to support their employees.
-The collection of these systems and technologies are often complex and resource-intensive.
+Companies rely on various technologies to support business operations.
+These systems and technologies are often complex and resource-intensive.
 Therefore, the overall infrastructure must be planned and implemented in an organized manner.

-Ultimately, the purpose of a technology roadmap is to align key stakeholders, such as Engineering, IT, and other business units, by creating a plan of action to implement new technology solutions or maintain existing ones.
-This plan helps teams better grasp the requirements needed to reach the end goal and provides a clear path for the desired use case for the organization.
+The technology roadmap visualizes the implementation plans for new solutions and maintain existing ones.
+It helps key stakeholders and cross-functional teams better grasp the requirements needed to reach the end goal and provides a clear path for the organization's desired use case.

 What is included in a technology roadmap?